-Step 1: Pass a Criminal History Background Check
+Step 1: Complete a Criminal History Background Check

 Step 3: Interview for a Position

 Identify 2 - 3 positions that interest you below and get an Interview Form (i.e. “green sheet”) from the Work-Study/Outreach Coordinator for your top available choice.
 Students will then be responsible for scheduling an interview with the department they hope to work for.

 Step 4: Submit Employment Paperwork

 Submit your employment paperwork, including proof of eligibility to work in the United States, to the Work-Study/Outreach Coordinator at email@example.com.

 Step 5: Start Working

-The Financial Aid Office will notify you and your supervisor with the official start date of your position.
+The Work-Study/Outreach Coordinator will notify you and your supervisor with the official start date of your position.
 You cannot start working until your employment paperwork is processed and you have an online timesheet on etime.

 Example Off-Campus Positions: America Reads and America Counts are programs that provides reading and mathematics tutorial services to elementary school children at various school sites.
 You must have college proficiency in reading and writing or mathematics to participate in this program.
 Positions are off-campus, and personal transportation required.